 Where and when is pick up:

-Our Harvest Box program runs from the first week of July until the third week of October, 16 weeks in total.
+Our Harvest Box program runs from the last week of June until the second week of October, 16 weeks in total.

 How big is the box and how much does it cost: